slaclab/onboard-rucio/docs/LCLS.md

 The filenames have some format, typically containing the experiment name and run number but it is up to users and therefore no assumptions can be made.

+### Tape replica

+The xtc and hdf5 files are archived to tape (HPSS).
+For the xtc files two copies are created either both at SLAC or one at SLAC and one at NERSC.
+The xtc and smd.xtc are archived but not the xtc.idx files.
+Files are singly transferred to tape no bundling of small files into a bigger one is performed (but should be considered).
+For SLAC files are grouped into tape families using the instrument name and folder name (xtc, hdf5).
+For example _/psdm/CXI/xtc_ is the family for all cxi xtc files and _/psdm/CXI/hdf5_ for hdf5 files.
+This means that when a file is put on tape besides adding a prefix to a files LFN the experiment name and folder name in the LFN have to be swapped e.g.:

+    LFN: /mfx/mfx12345/xtc/mfx12345-r2002-s03-c00.xtc
+    tape path: /psdm//mfx/xtc/mfx12345/mfx12345-r2002-s03-c00.xtc

+At NERSC no such mapping is needed only a prefix is added (/home/p/psdatmgr/hpssprod/psdm) to the LFN.

 ## Mapping to RUCIO